ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-direct-link-edge.md

 # Architecture pattern for using {{site.data.keyword.dl_short}} with NSX-T edge cluster in colocation
 {: #arch-pattern-direct-link-edge}

-On [VMware vCenter Server®](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) instance in {{site.data.keyword.cloud}} classic infrastructure, your workloads are deployed and run on VMware NSX-T™ overlay networks.
+On [VMware vCenter Server](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) instance in {{site.data.keyword.cloud}} classic infrastructure, your workloads are deployed and run on VMware NSX-T™ overlay networks.
 As part of the deployment, the automation deploys an example NSX-T topology.
 You can use the provisioned examples as your base or build your own topologies on overlay.
 These overlay networks are not automatically advertised to {{site.data.keyword.cloud_notm}} classic infrastructure network.

-This architecture pattern presents private connectivity for vCenter Server that uses [{{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-dl-about) and deploying an NSX-T edge transport node at the colocation.
+This architecture pattern presents private connectivity for VMware vCenter Server® that uses [{{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-dl-about) and deploying an NSX-T edge transport node at the colocation.
 This solution is applicable for [NSX-T based vCenter Server instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview), which is provisioned in {{site.data.keyword.cloud_notm}} classic infrastructure.

 This solution relies on the principle that you can advertise NSX-T TEP traffic through {{site.data.keyword.dl_short}} to the colocation.
 Therefore, you can extend your NSX-T overlays over {{site.data.keyword.dl_short}}.
 You are responsible for deploying the edge transport nodes in colocation on your own x86 hardware and for creating the NSX-T edge cluster and configuring Tier-0 (T0) Gateway on the edge cluster.